gpm22/ossu-projects/Computer Networking - A Top-Down Approach/chapter_2_exercises.md

 Using gmail was possible to see ips for both .edu and other kind of emails.

+#### SECTION 2.5

+**R21.
+In BitTorrent, suppose Alice provides chunks to Bob throughout a 30-second interval.
+Will Bob necessarily return the favor and provide chunks to Alice in this same interval?
+Why or why not?**

+Not necessarily, as Alice must be in the top 4 neighbors of Bob for Bob to send out chunks to her.

+Even with Alice providing chunks to Bob throughout a 30-second interval, this might not occur.

+**R22.
+Consider a new peer Alice that joins BitTorrent without possessing any chunks.
+Without any chunks, she cannot become a top-four uploader for any of the other peers, since she has nothing to upload.
+How then will Alice get her first chunk?**

+She will get her first chunk when selected to be the optimistically unchoked neighbor of someone.

+**R23.
+What is an overlay network?
+Does it include routers?
+What are the edges in the overlay network?**

+It is a computer network which is logically layered on top of another network.

+In the case of P2P networks, it consists of the nodes participating in the file sharing system and the logical links between them.

+The edges are the logical links between nodes.

+A logical link is a semi-permanent TCP connection between two nodes.

+It does not include routers.

+#### SECTION 2.6

+**R24.
+CDNs typically adopt one of two different server placement philosophies.
+Name and briefly describe them.**

+* **Enter Deep** is about deploying server clusters in access ISPs all over the world.
+* **Bring Home** is about building large clusters at a smaller number (for example, tens) of sites, placing them in Internet Exchange Points (IXPs).

+**R25.
+Besides network-related considerations such as delay, loss, and bandwidth performance, there are other important factors that go into designing a CDN server selection strategy.
+What are they?**

+* Geographic location, so the cluster is close to the client.
+* Real-time measurements of delay and loss performance between CDN's clusters and clients.
+* Load-balancing.
+* Limited availability of rarely accessed content.
+* Alleviate hot-spots that may arise due to popular video content.
+* ISP costs.

 ## Problems

 ## Socket Programming Assignments